JakeSurge/CPSC4430-github-actions-lab/README.md

 ### Running Tests

-To run the unit tests against the app just use `pytest` to run the `test_app.py` file.
+To run the unit tests against the app just use `pytest`.

 ```
-pytest test_app.py
+pytest
 ```